 - Educational: The customer explores whether this particular product is the right one for them.
 How is this product made?
 How does it work?
 What are its features and benefits?

 Take, for example, a kitchen or bathroom faucet.
 Telling the brand story of this faucet requires a deep, personal understanding of the function of those rooms in a customer’s life and how the faucet fits into that.

-The kitchen is where you have your first cup of coffee in the morning and where you send your last email at night.
-The faucet is there when your kids need a quick drink of water and when you need to wash up after a hearty family dinner.
+The kitchen is where most of us have our first cup of coffee in the morning and where we send our last email at night.
+The faucet is there when our kids need a quick drink of water and when we need to wash up after a hearty family dinner.
 And the bathroom?
-The bathroom has seen you at your best and worst – it bears witness to “the swirl of life,” to quote our American Standard ad shown below.
-The bathroom faucet steps up when it’s time to wash your face as you begin your day or brush your teeth before bed.
+The bathroom has seen us at our best and worst – it bears witness to “the swirl of life,” to quote our American Standard ad shown below.
+The bathroom faucet steps up when it’s time to wash our faces as we begin the day or brush our teeth before bed.

 Creating emotional connections is crucial to marketing home products.
 People are ready to listen to how your brand fits into their lives.
 Are you telling that story?